Genesis P-Orridge: 1993–2009: The Pandrogeny Project

-During this era, a book was published of P-Orridge's writings, poems, and observations, called Ooh, You Are Awful ...
-But I Like You!.
+During this era, a book of P-Orridge's writings, poems, and observations titled Ooh, You Are Awful ...
+But I Like You! was published.
 In the mid-1990s, P-Orridge collaborated with different people in music, including Pigface, Skinny Puppy, and Download.
 P-Orridge also performed with Nik Turner and other former members of Hawkwind.

 In June 1998, P-Orridge won a $1.5 million lawsuit against producer Rick Rubin and his American Recordings label for injuries sustained while trying to escape a fire at Rubin's home in April 1995.
 According to P-Orridge's attorney, David D. Stein, P-Orridge was staying at Rubin's home, as a guest of Love and Rockets, when the fire broke out.
 P-Orridge tried to escape the house by crawling through a second-storey window and fell onto concrete stairs.
 P-Orridge suffered a broken wrist, broken ribs, and a pulmonary embolism, as well as a shattered left elbow that, according to Stein, prevented P-Orridge from playing bass or keyboards.
-They remained in hospital for a total of ten days.
+They remained in hospital for ten days.
 The jury found that the liability for the fire rested with Rubin and American Recordings, and awarded P-Orridge US$1,572,000 in compensation.

 In 1999, P-Orridge performed with the briefly reunited late-1980s version of Psychic TV for an event at London's Royal Festival Hall, called Time's Up.
 The MC for the event, via pre-recorded video, was Quentin Crisp, it was recorded and released as a DVD.
 Time's Up is also the title of the first CD by Thee Majesty, P-Orridge's spoken-word project with "noise" guitarist, Bryin Dall.

 In December 2003, P-Orridge, using the alias Djinn, unveiled PTV3, a new act drawing upon the early "Hyperdelic" work of Psychic TV with media theorist Douglas Rushkoff among its members.
 On 16 May 2004, all four former members of Throbbing Gristle performed at the London Astoria for the first time in 23 years.

 P-Orridge appeared in the 1998 film and 2000 book versions of Modulations, as well as appearing in the 1999 film Better Living Through Circuitry, the 2004 film DiG!, Bruce LaBruce's 2004 film The Raspberry Reich, the 2006 documentary Monks: The Transatlantic Feedback, in Nik Sheehan's 2007 feature documentary on the Dreamachine entitled FLicKeR, the 2010 documentary William S. Burroughs: A Man Within, and the 2011 film The Ballad of Genesis and Lady Jaye.

 In January 2006, the new PTV album was announced on P-Orridge's website.
 Hell Is Invisible...
 Heaven Is Her/e was recorded in NYC and features Nick Zinner (Yeah Yeah Yeahs) and Gibby Haynes (Butthole Surfers) guesting on some tracks.
 To inaugurate the release of Hell Is Invisible ...
 Heaven Is Her/e, PTV3 hosted a five night residency in September 2006 at Galapagos Art Space in Williamsburg, Brooklyn, New York.
 Mr. Alien Brain Vs. the Skinwalkers was released on Sweet Nothing Records on 8 December 2008.